MicrosoftDocs/azure-reference-other/studio-module-reference/clean-missing-data.md

 -   Using **Clean Missing Data** can reset column types to feature.
 If your data contains other types of columns, such as labels, use [Edit Metadata](edit-metadata.md) to correct the column types.

-### Restrictions on Cleaning Transformations
+### Restrictions on use of cleaning transformations

 The following restrictions apply when you use a saved transformation  (based on **Clean Missing Data**) to new data:

 -   A saved transformation cannot generate indicator values, even if this option was used in the original cleaning operation.
 Consider the indicator values as most useful when testing a new transformation.

 -   The transformation does not calculate new values based on the new dataset.
 In other words, if you used [Clean Missing Data](clean-missing-data.md) on Dataset A and generated a mean value of 0.5, that same value would be applied as the mean for replacing missing values in Dataset B, regardless of the actual values in Dataset B.

--   The data type of the columns in the new dataset must match the data type of the column that the transformation was originally created on.

-     If any other operations are performed on the column that implicitly change the data type, you will get an error.
+-   The data type of the columns in the new dataset must match the data type of the columns on which the transformation was originally created.
+An error is raised if any operations are performed on the column that implicitly change the data type.

     For example, suppose you create a mean for an integer data column [Col1], and save the transformation.
 Now you want to apply the cleanup transformation to a copy of [Col1] that has been adjusted using a formula, such as ([Col1] /1.5).
 To ensure that the result is an integer, you round up the result, but still get an error when you apply the transformation.
-However, no error is raised when you adjust the value using a formula such as ([Col 1] * 10).
-You can use [Edit Metadata](edit-metadata.md) to explicitly reset the data type to integer.
+However, if you adjust the value using a formula such as ([Col 1] * 10), no error is raised!

+    To avoid such issues, use [Edit Metadata](edit-metadata.md) to explicitly reset the data type to integer.
 Note that, in general, operations in [Apply Math Operation](apply-math-operation.md) module implicitly change numeric columns to `double`.)

 ###  <a name="bkmk_SettingThreshold"></a> Setting a Threshold for Cleaning Operations

  When you specify a threshold for cleaning operations using the options **Minimum missing value ratio** or **Maximum missing value ratio**, the results can be unexpected or confusing.

- To demonstrate how the options for maximum and minimum missing values work, we have provided some examples from the automobile prices sample dataset, which has many columns with missing values.
+ To demonstrate how the options for maximum and minimum missing values work, we have provided some examples from the Automobile Prices sample dataset, which has many columns with missing values.
 The following table shows the count of missing values for several columns in that dataset, together with the ratio of missing values computed on the dataset.
 The ratio of missing values (in the rightmost column) is the value that would be used in evaluating the dataset against the specified threshold values.

-So let's assume that you set **Minimum missing value ratio** to 0.019 and set  **Maximum missing value ratio** to 0.020.
-What would happen?
+Assume that you set **Minimum missing value ratio** to 0.019 and set  **Maximum missing value ratio** to 0.020.
+Given the following taable of values, some columns meet the threshold criteria, and some do not:

+-   The *bore* and *stroke* columns meet the threshold criteria.
+-   The *normalized-losses* and *compression-ratio* columns do not meet the threshold criteria.

 |Column name|Count of missing values|Ratio of missing values|
 |-----------------|-----------------------------|-----------------------------|
 |Normalized-losses|41|0.2|
 |Bore|4|0.019512195|
 |Stroke|4|0.019512195|
 |Compression ratio|0|0|

--   The *normalized-losses* and *compression-ratio* columns do not meet the threshold criteria.

--   The *bore* and *stroke* columns meet the threshold criteria

-Because some columns in the selection did not meet the specified criteria, no cleaning operation was performed on any column.
+Because **some** columns in the selection did not meet the specified criteria, no cleaning operation was performed on any column.
 To help you figure out what happened, the module returns the value **FALSE** in the two indicator columns, *bore_IsMissing* and *stroke_IsMissing*.

 However, if you change the threshold back to the default values of 0 for **Minimum missing value ratio** and 1 for **Maximum missing value ratio**, an indicator column is returned for all selected columns, and the specified operation is performed.

 > [!TIP]
 >  If you are uncertain about whether missing value clean-up is working as expected, select the **Generate missing value indicator column** option.

-### Known Issues
+### Known issues

 -   **Error when MICE is applied on training data set and test set contains missing values**